 Top Ten Most Expensive VT Cities

-Famous worldwide for its maple syrup, producing more than 400,000 gallons in 2005, Vermont has fashioned itself as a brand for many other high-end niche products, particularly associated with the dairy industry.
-Ben & Jerry's Ice Cream, Cabot Cheese, Lake Champlain Chocolates, Burton Snowboards, Green Mountain Coffee Roasters, the Vermont Teddy Bear Company, and King Arthur Flour are just a few of the small Vermont-based companies that have skillfully marketed the state's reputation for natural beauty, progressive politics, and high quality of life to consumers eager for a slice of Vermont wholesomeness.
+Famous worldwide for its maple syrup, Vermont is the country’s leading producer, accounting for 40% of U.S. production of the all-natural sweetener.
+Vermont also boasts many high-end niche brands, particularly dairy products given the state’s nearly 1,000 dairy farms.
+Ben & Jerry's, Cabot Cheese, Lake Champlain Chocolates, Burton Snowboards, Keurig Green Mountain Coffee, Vermont Teddy Bear Company, Orvis and King Arthur Flour are just a few of the Vermont-based companies that have skillfully marketed the state's alluring reputation for natural beauty, active living and wholesomeness.

 |VERMONT HOME OWNERSHIP|